jlpteaching/ECS201A/syllabus/syllabus.rst

 I encourage students to form study groups to discuss the papers before writing their reviews, but each student must write their own independent review.

-Reviews will be submitted through Canvas.
+Reviews will be submitted through Canvas via a text-only submission.
 The review should be 20 to 40 lines (maximum 3200 characters) with:

  - a short summary of the problem the paper attacks and methods used, if any.